 Norfork Lake Beaches

-A beach is probably not what comes to mind when thinking about an Ozark Mountain lake.
-That would be correct, EXCEPT for Norfork Lake!
-Norfork Lake is the only Ozark Mountain lake with white. sandy beaches and a huge helping of crystal clear blue water.
+A beach is probably not what comes to mind when thinking about an Ozark Mountain lake and that would be correct, EXCEPT for the Norfork Lake Beaches!
+In fact, Norfork Lake is the only Ozark Mountain lake with white. sandy beaches and a huge helping of crystal clear blue water.

 The Norfork Lake Beaches are like the Caribbean of the mid-south.
-The beaches are the place to be in the summer, all 5 months of summer.
+Of course the beaches are the place to be in the summer, all 5 months of summer.
 That’s right, summer is 5 months long on Norfork Lake.
 But don’t think it ends there.
-There is nothing like a crisp autumn day, a comfy lounge chair and a good book, the leaves exploding with vibrant colors, and Sand Island.
+Really, there is nothing like a crisp autumn day, a comfy lounge chair and a good book, the leaves exploding with vibrant colors, and Sand Island.

 White, sandy beaches, clear deep blue water, brilliant sunsets…..in the Arkansas Ozark Mountains?
 You bet.

-In the middle of these two areas are all of the Corps of Engineers swim beaches in the parks.
+In addition, in the middle of these two areas are all of the Corps of Engineers swim beaches in the parks.

 The really cool part is that the best way to get to a Norfork Lake beach is by boat.
-Sometimes it’s the only way.
+In fact, sometimes it’s the only way.
 Don’t have a boat?
 No worries, there are plenty to rent at the marinas and resorts!

 Leave Only Footprints